Mosè in Egitto – 7pm, Saturday 24th February 2018, Cadogan Hall

 As usual the orchestra will travel to Salisbury twice in 2018.
 In March, we will perform Bach’s St Matthew Passion and then on 10 November we will commemorate the centenary of the end of the First World War with a performance of Britten’s War Requiem.
-Outside engagements like these have an important role in helping us to raise the funds needed for us to promote our London concert series, so we are always happy to receive invitations for the group to perform.
+Outside engagements like these are important in helping us to raise the funds for promoting our London concert series, so we are always happy to receive invitations for the group to perform.
 Let us know if you have any ideas.

 Christmas Eve, 10th December 2017

 Rimsky-Korsakov’s opera calls for a mid-winter blizzard, so it felt apt to wake up on the day of our performance to discover that it was actually snowing!
 Unfortunately, it soon transpired that in some places the snow was disrupting road and rail travel and several members of the chorus and orchestra were having problems making their way to the final rehearsal.
 One chorus member living in the Cotswolds was finally defeated by the lack of public transport but luckily everyone else made it in the end and the performance was a great success.
 The large cast threw themselves into the impromptu semi-staging and both chorus and orchestra responded enthusiastically to Timothy Burke’s energetic conducting.

 ‘Bravo to Chelsea Opera Group for bringing another operatic rarity to life, all the more welcome in providing seasonal cheer.’
 (Classical Source)

 ‘…the chorus sang lustily and with character.
 The orchestra made the most of their opportunities, giving us some lovely moments of magical orchestration, and making the various orchestral interludes become part of the charm of the piece.’
 (Planet Hugill)